 - An SFI does not exist and no further review is required.
-The disclosure is filed with the proposal file. - An SFI exists but does not present a real or apparent fCOI (e.g. because the SFI is unrelated to the Sponsored Program), and no further review is required.
-The disclosure is filed with the proposal file. - An SFI exists and poses a real or apparent fCOI.
-The research account is not established unless and until the CIRC reviews and approves an appropriate Management Plan.
+The disclosure is filed with the proposal file. - An SFI exists but does not present a real or apparent fCOI (e.g., because the SFI is unrelated to the Sponsored Program), and no further review is required.
+The disclosure is filed with the proposal file. - o An SFI exists and poses a real or apparent fCOI.
+The research account is not established unless and until the CIRC reviews and approves an appropriate Management Plan. - An SFI exists and poses a real or apparent fCOI that is not amenable to being addressed through a Management Plan.
+The offer of funding is withdrawn. - Timing of Disclosure: ORSP solicits disclosures from all Project Personnel immediately following submission of the Intent to Submit to ORSP.
+Proposals are not submitted to sponsors unless all Project Personnel have submitted completed disclosures to ORSP.
+For internal grant programs, VPR does not solicit disclosures from Project Personnel unless funding is offered.
+In either case, resulting awards are distributed only after any SFIs related to the program have been reviewed and any Management Plan has been implemented.
+All financial disclosures must be updated by Project Personnel during the period of the award as new reportable SFIs are obtained or Project Personnel are added to a sponsored program (see the "Process for Amending Existing Disclosures for Material Changes in Circumstances" section below).